maaixprt/LaravelAPIWithCSV/README.md

 1. Firstly, setup wamp, lamp or xampp to your machine and run it
 2.  clone the project
 3. Download [composer](https://getcomposer.org/download/) if they are not already on your machine.
-4. Rename `.env.example` file to .env inside your-project-root/xfilms-test and fill the database information (windows wont let you do it, so you have to open `.env.example` into editor and save as `.env` in same directory ).
+4. Rename `.env.example` file to .env inside your-project-root/LaravelAPIWithCSV  (windows wont let you do it, so you have to open `.env.example` into editor and save as `.env` in same directory ).
 4. Open the console and `cd server-path/your-download-project/LaravelAPIWithCSV` directory ex `C:\xampp\htdocs\LaravelAPIWithCSV`
 5. Run `composer install`
 6. Run `php artisan key:generate`